How to Grow Basil

 To save some seeds at the end of the growing season, allow some flower stalks to remain on the plant and reach maturity.
-Place harvested flower stalks on a paper towel and allow to dry out.
+Place harvested flower stalks on a paper towel and allow it to dry out.
 Once they have dried, shake the dried flower stalks and the basil seeds will fall out.
 The seeds can be stored in an envelope and planted the following season.

-There are many different varieties of basil seeds to choose from, all with their own flavor and aroma.
+There are many different varieties of basil seeds to choose from, all with their own flavour and aroma.
 Some of the best garden choices include:

 Sweet basil: One of the most common and boasts medium-sized, aromatic leaves.

 Genovese basil: Produces 3-inch leaves that are strong and spicy in flavour.

 Thai basil: Commonly used in Vietnamese and Thai cooking.
 The tasty leaves are uniquely anise flavoured.
 It also holds its flavour well when cooked.